Nastel/tnt4j-stream-jmx/README.md

 * High/Low, normal vs. abnormal CPU usage
 * Monitor threading, runtime and other JVM performance metrics
 * Monitor standard and custom MBean attributes
+* Conditional actions based on MBean attribute values
+* Conditional streaming based on custom filters
 * Application state dumps on VM shutdown for diagnostics
-* Conditional streaming based on custom filters

 # Why PingJMX
 PingJMX provides and easy, lightweight and secure way to stream and monitor JMX metrics from within